cloudfoundry-incubator/kubecf-tools/versioning/README.md

 This package contains a script that prints the semantic version of the current git commit to stdout.

-This script is a wrapper around the functionality of `git describe --tags --dirty` with small changes to split the git pre-release identifiers to allow semver sorting.
-It requires the latest tag of the current branch to be a semantic version, otherwise it raises an exception.
+This script requires the latest tag of the current branch to be a semantic version, otherwise it raises an exception.
 Semantic versions with plus elements like `1.0.2+gold` are not supported and also raise an exception.

-If the latest commit does not have a semver tag, then a pre-release version is printed.
+If the latest tag in the current branch points to HEAD, no pre-release version information is added.
+Otherwise, `<commit_timestamp>.<branch_commit_count>.g<commit_short_hash>` is appended to the version string. `<commit_timestamp>` is in the format `yyyymmddHHMMSS`.

-`<latest-released-version>-[<additional-pre-release-identifier>.]<commits-since-release>.g<small-latest-git-sha>[-<dirty-tag>]`
+If there are uncommitted changes to the source tree, the `-dirty` string is appended to the final version string.

-For example: `1.0.2-5.gb3f7a0c1-dirty`; or if there are additional pre-release identifiers in the git tag: `1.0.2-alpha.5.gb3f7a0c1-dirty`.
+For example: `1.2.0-20201027184820.3186.g4fc2e9e5-dirty`.

 ## Calculating the next version